Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: degree 2p Hyperbolicity Notions

 Moreover, $f_2^*\Omega'$ is a $d$-closed $2p$-form on $Y$, hence $\widetilde{d}$(bounded) thanks to Proposition \ref{77}, that is $(\pi_Y^*\circ f_2^*)\Omega'=d\eta$ for some $\pi_Y^*g_Y$-bounded $(2p-1)$-form $\eta$ on $\widetilde{Y}$.
-Let $\widetilde{f_1}:\widetilde{X}\longrightarrow\widetilde{Y}$ and $\widetilde{f_2}:\widetilde{Y}\longrightarrow\widetilde{X}$ be the liftings of $f_1$ and $f_2$ respectively such that the following diagram :
+Let $\widetilde{f_1}:\widetilde{X}\longrightarrow\widetilde{Y}$ and $\widetilde{f_2}:\widetilde{Y}\longrightarrow\widetilde{X}$ be the liftings of $f_1$ and $f_2$ respectively such that the following diagram:

 commutes.
-Hence, by lifting the formula (\ref{78}) to the universal cover, we get :
+Hence, by lifting the formula (\ref{78}) to the universal cover, we get:

 Fix a Riemannian metric $g_X$ on $X$.
-Then :
+Then:

 since $X$ and $Y$ are compact (so $\pi_X$ and $\pi_Y$ are local isometries), where $C>0$ depends only on $X$ and $p$.
-Hence $\Omega$ is $\widetilde{d}$(bounded) and $X$ is $p$-HS hyperbolic. \end{proof} \begin{rmk} The case $p=1$ in Theorem~\ref{79} is already of particular interest.
-Indeed, if we consider a compact Hermitian symplectic manifold $X$ with negative sectional curvature, then $X$ is HS hyperbolic.
-However, if we take a Hermitian metric $\omega$ on $X$ (not necessarily making $X$ Hermitian symplectic) with negative sectional curvature (for the \textbf{Chern connection}), then the $(1,1)$-form :
+Hence $\Omega$ is $\widetilde{d}$(bounded) and $X$ is $p$-HS hyperbolic. \end{proof} \begin{rmk} \begin{enumerate} \item Theorem~\ref{79} is not relevant when the manifold $X$ itself admits a Hermitian metric $\omega$ with negative sectional curvature (for the \textbf{Chern connection}), since this implies the negativity of the first Chern-Ricci curvature form of $\omega$.
+Then, the ($1,1$)-form: